-Unlike the action of a snaffle, that only places pressure within the mouth, the shanks of a curb bit act as a lever, pulling down the crown of the bridle, putting pressure over the poll (top of the horse’s head), and pulling the curb chain or strap forward against the horse's chin.
+Unlike the action of a snaffle, that only places pressure within the mouth, the shanks of a curb bit act as a lever.
+This pulls down the crown of the bridle, puts pressure over the poll, or the top of the horse’s head, and pulls the curb chain or strap forward against the horse's chin.

 The Role of the Curb Strap

-There is a huge variety of styles, both English and western, but the principal actions are the same for both.
+There is a huge variety of curb bit styles, both English and Western, but the principal actions are the same for both.
 The cheek pieces, come in many different styles (shanks and purchase) and lengths.
 The different mouthpieces and cheek pieces affect the action and severity of the bit.

-Some curb bits may have a straight mouthpiece, while other may have ports, keys, rollers or different types of materials and combinations of metals.
-Ports provide room for the tongue and depending on the design, may act on the horse's palate.
-Similar to ports are 'spoons' that are solid and act on the roof of the mouth in a more assertive way.
+Some curb bits may have a straight mouthpiece, while others may have ports, keys, rollers or different types of materials and combinations of metals.
+Ports provide room for the tongue and, depending on the design, may act on the horse's palate.
+Spoons are similar to ports in that they are solid and act on the roof of the mouth in a more assertive way.